Ethics and Malpractice Statements

 Copyright Transfer Agreement

 Copyright Transfer Agreements (Download) are required of writers whose work is accepted for publication.
-The Open Access Option specifies whether or not other parties may use open-access articles.
+The Open Access Option specifies whether or not other parties may use openaccess articles.

 Open Access and Charging